insected/bobbae_gcp-wiki/Hybrid-Multi-Cloud-And-Anthos.md

 https://cloud.netapp.com/blog/gcp-cvo-blg-google-anthos-the-first-true-multi-cloud-platform

-## Anthos vs AWS Outpost vs Azure Stack
+## Anthos vs AWS Outposts vs Azure Stack

-The [AWS Outpost](https://aws.amazon.com/outposts/), Anthos and [Azure Stack](https://azure.microsoft.com/en-us/overview/azure-stack/) have different goals and characteristics.
+The [AWS Outposts](https://aws.amazon.com/outposts/), Anthos and [Azure Stack](https://azure.microsoft.com/en-us/overview/azure-stack/) have different goals and characteristics.
 Each has a unique approach to solving the hybrid multi cloud issues.

 https://www.bizety.com/2020/06/28/aws-outposts-google-anthos-gke-and-azure-on-prem-overview/

-### AWS Outpost
+### AWS Outposts

-[AWS Outpost](https://aws.amazon.com/outposts/) is a fully managed service that offers the same AWS infrastructure, AWS services, APIs, and tools to virtually any datacenter, co-location space, or on-premises facility for a truly consistent hybrid experience.
+[AWS Outposts](https://aws.amazon.com/outposts/) is a fully managed service that offers the same AWS infrastructure, AWS services, APIs, and tools to virtually any datacenter, co-location space, or on-premises facility for a truly consistent hybrid experience.

 AWS compute, storage, database, and other services run locally on Outposts, and you can access the full range of AWS services available in the Region to build, manage, and scale your on-premises applications using familiar AWS services and tools.